 Source : resources.lookup.ae

 Helman Hurley Charvat’s masterpiece, Palm Jumeirah is so far the most successful, well-received, and famous part of the Palm Islands project.
 Built-in 2006 near the Jumeirah coast, the artificial archipelago hangs like a medallion in the Persian Gulf to symbolize Dubai’s wealth and progress.
-An indispensible experience, should your physique permit it, is skydiving above Palm Jumeirah, which many independent certified agencies organized all year long.
+An indispensable experience, should your physique permit it, is skydiving above Palm Jumeirah, which many independent certified agencies organized all year long.

-- Dubai Miracle Garden:
+Dubai Miracle Garden:

 One cannot simply miss the world’s largest garden and historically the most successful application of drip irrigation.
 Recently opened in 2013, Dubai Miracle Garden boasts as many as 45 million flowers in its 70000-meter expanse.
 In 2015, it inaugurated an irresistible feature – a butterfly garden with over 15000 butterflies from 25 different species!
 On an important footnote, May to September is offseason for this, as the garden is closed due to the high temperature.

 If you are a history buff looking for a touch of the past, the Al-Fahidi neighborhood should be your go-to.
 Other than the mystical ambiance that presents the quintessence of Persian culture, the limestone buildings of Bastakia provides a breakthrough in Old Dubai much, much before oil revenues were even a thing – way back in the 19th century.
-The Persian merchants, who built the neighborhood as their exclusive residence, attracted by the low tax rates, innovated the first conceptual precedent of the modern air-conditioning: wind towers.
+The Persian merchants, who built the neighborhood as their exclusive residence, attracted by the low tax rates, innovated the first conceptual precedent of modern air-conditioning: wind towers.
 One of these wind towers is the Majlis Gallery, which has a great collection of traditional Arab ceramics.

-Even if you do not intend to browse the gold-plated wares of the largest golden bazaar in the world, Deira’s heart will present you with a throbbing heart of the Arabian market bustle – a vibe that is rare in the modernized Dubai.
+Even if you do not intend to browse the gold-plated wares of the largest gold bazaar in the world, Deira’s heart will present you with a throbbing heart of the Arabian market bustle – a vibe that is rare in the modernized Dubai.
 Dubai has very attractive malls, doubtless, but none of them comes close to the atmosphere and souvenir-shopping of Gold Souk.

 There is an array of evening attractions in Dubai, but none top this if you want a spot of music and world culture.
 Opera, ballet, and classical music, all abound in the 2500-seat Dubai Opera house’s many year-round musical festivals.
-It is also wondrous just at sight, adorned in a contemporary architecture of glass and steel.
+It is also wondrous just at sight, adorned in contemporary architecture of glass and steel.